 The school weight is based on the probability of selection for the school; and the within-school weight is based on the probability of selection for classes within each sampled school.
-Samples that are selected by PCSample have the additional property that each sampled student has the same weight, i.e., the sample is "self-weighting."
+Each sampled student from a sample selected by PCSample has the same base weight, i.e., the sample is "self-weighting."

-4. Adjusting the Weights
+4. Adjust the Weights:

-Adjustments are made to the initial weights to remove bias from the estimates and reduce the variability of the estimate.
+Adjustments are made to the initial weights to remove bias from the estimates and reduce variability of the estimates.
 Westat's standard weighting process for the YRBS involves three adjustments to the weights.
 Two adjustments are made to account for nonresponse in the sample and one adjustment is made to fine tune the weighted sample estimates to known population characteristics that can affect responses to survey questions.
 Each of these adjustments is summarized below.

 The first adjustment accounts for nonparticipating schools that were sampled.
 This adjustment is made at the school level and accounts for entire schools that are sampled but are unable, or refuse, to participate.
-For this adjustment, schools are grouped into three categories based on school enrollment.
+For this adjustment, schools are grouped into three categories based on size of school enrollment.
 Within each category, weights of refusing schools are distributed to the participating schools.

-The second adjustment is made at the student-level and accounts for eligible students enrolled in sampled classes who fail to complete a questionnaire (e.g., students who are absent on the day the survey is administered, students who do not receive parental permission, students who refuse to participate, or questionnaires that fail the edit and quality control checks).
-Weights of these nonresponding students in sampled classes are given to responding students in the same class or in classes of similar grade in the same school.
+The second adjustment is made at the student-level and accounts for eligible students enrolled in sampled classes who do not submit a usable (e.g., students who are absent on the day the survey is administered, students who do not receive parental permission, students who refuse to participate, or questionnaires that fail the edit and quality control checks).
+Weights of these nonresponding students in sampled classes are given to responding students in the same class or in classes of a similar grade in the same school.